 The response to the Peat Free Nurseries List has been incredible.
 It’s fantastic to see such interest in sourcing peat-free plants.
-Thousands of people have accessed the list which now includes nearly 70 nurseries across the UK, from Edinburgh to Cornwall, from West Wales to Norfolk.
+Thousands of people have accessed the list which now includes 120 nurseries across the UK, from Edinburgh to Cornwall, from West Wales to Norfolk.
 Thank you so much to everyone who has sent me information and used the list.

 Agroforestry Research Trust – non-profit making charity researching and educating about agroforestry, focusing on tree, shrub and perennial crops, based in Devon.
 Online orders cover a wide selection of forest garden plants including more unusual species.
 The nursery is carbon-negative and sends out plants in biodegradable packaging.

 Allwoods – specialist growers of pinks, carnations, pelargoniums, fuchsias and succulents.
 Plants available online and from the nursery in West Sussex by prior arrangement.

 Applewise – nursery near Llandeilo, Carmarthenshire, Wales selling old Welsh varieties of fruit trees, mostly apple trees.
 The nursery doesn’t use any chemicals harmful to pollinators.
 Email or phone to place orders.